Special flights from Australia to the United Kingdom

 Flights will arrive at London Heathrow Terminal 2.

-These flights are being operated for repatriation purposes and tickets are available in Business, Premium Economy and Economy.
-Services on these flights will be significantly reduced, including the following:
+These flights are being operated for repatriation purposes and services on these flights will be significantly reduced, including the following:

 - limited onboard food and bottles of water.
 Should you wish to bring food and non-alcoholic drinks for your flight, you’re welcome to do so.
 Note: as galley storage space is restricted, items you bring will need to be stored in your carry-on baggage.
 Drinks you choose to bring will also need to comply with any powders, liquids, aerosols and gels screening requirements where applicable.

-- Inflight entertainment will be unavailable and we recommend you bring alternative material for your entertainment.
+- Inflight entertainment isn't available and we recommend you bring alternative material for your entertainment.

 - Qantas Frequent Flyer benefits (Status Credits, Qantas Points and the option to upgrade with points) will not apply.